 Ms. MyselfandI listens “with her answer running” as they say.
 She doesn’t really listen, but instead, lay in wait for her chance to speak.
 She is instead, rehearsing what she will say in silence until it is, again, her turn in the spotlight.
 She doesn’t relate her experiences in order to relate with others or give them comfort.
 She does so to be the center of attention and her motives are almost always transparent.

 The Reporter doesn’t really know how to communicate well, and she knows it.
 She tries hard to fit herself and her lack of self-esteem into a conversation, but she just can’t think of anything original to say so she uses fillers.
 She states the obvious and often feels uneasy with silence.

 The Reporter: Oh!
 Look at that!
 Tommy is just so cute.
 He fell down.
 Oh, how sweet he is.
 Oh, look at him wobble!
 Awww…look at him smile.
 What a smile he has!
 So cute.
 Just so cute.
 Look at him trying to fit that sandwich into the VCR!

 5. Men of Few Words

 Many men are guilty of this communication faux pas.
-They are not interested in small talk and have little patience for questions so they give vague, one word answers that provide no real meaning to the person asking the question.
-Many times men don’t have the ability to multitask like women do so, when they are asked a question while driving or at work, we get the following exchange:
+They are not interested in small talk and have little patience for questions, so they give vague, one-word answers that provide no real meaning to the person asking the question.
+Many times men don’t have the ability to multitask as women do so when they are asked a question while driving or at work, we get the following exchange:

 Wife: I’m trying to plan for the company picnic because I need to know how much of the baby’s things to take with us.
 When is it?